timsayshey/cfml-cheatsheets/src/reduxjs/first-side/column2.md

 # Installation
 `npm install redux`

-If you work into a React App, react-redux provides an easy integration. <a target='_blank' href='https://react-redux.js.org'>Take a look.</a>
+If you work into a React App, react-redux provides an easy integration.
 `npm install react-redux`

 # Creating a new store